 Relationship Obsessive Compulsive Disorder - The Basics

-referred to as relationship obsessive-compulsive disorder (ROCD).
-OCD is a commonly misunderstood mental health disorder in which sufferers experience obsessions and compulsions in tandem.
-Obsessions are often cyclical, anxiety-inducing patterns of thought surrounding certain topics -- more than a preoccupation, obsessions can be very difficult to dispel and can grow to give sufferers an inflated or distorted sense of how dire or unpleasant the object of their obsession is.
-Compulsions are repetitive and difficult-to-control impulses toward certain actions or rituals which, to the sufferer, might relieve some of the stress or anxiety of their obsessive thoughts.
-For instance, if a sufferer is particularly worried about the possibility of leaving the stove on, they might ritualistically check all the knobs on it every few hours, even if it hasn’t been used.
+They can grow to give people an inflated or distorted sense of how dire or unpleasant the object of their obsession is.
+Compulsions are repetitive and difficult-to-control impulses toward specific actions or rituals which, to the person, might relieve some of the stress or anxiety of their obsessive thoughts.
+For instance, if a person is particularly worried about the possibility of leaving the stove on, they might ritualistically check all the knobs on it every few hours, even if it hasn’t been used.

-Some non-OCD disorders are thought to exist on a spectrum of shared traits with OCD, such as body dysmorphic disorder, autism, eating disorders, and a few other disorders characterized by impulsivity and obsessiveness.
-Relationship obsessive compulsive disorder (ROCD) is not one of these disorders -- it is simply OCD with a relationship-centered focus, where sufferers experience relationship-centered obsessions and compulsions.
-However, relationship OCD may be comorbid with some of these which can sometimes be diagnostically confusing in addition to being mentally exhausting for the sufferer when they’re presenting with ROCD.
+Relationship obsessive-compulsive disorder (ROCD) is not one of these disorders -- it is simply OCD with a relationship-centered focus, where people experience relationship-centered obsessions and compulsions.
+However, relationship OCD may be comorbid with some of these, which can sometimes be diagnostically confusing and mentally exhausting for the person when they’re presenting with ROCD.

 It’s not uncommon for symptoms of OCD to have a ‘theme’ in how they manifest for different individuals --

-In this case, people with ROCD have issues with continuously and obsessively doubting their partner, themselves, and their relationships as they struggle with feelings of worth and the idea that the relationship should (or could) abruptly end for reasons outside of their control.
+In this case, people with ROCD have issues continuously and obsessively doubting their partner, themselves, and their relationships.
+They struggle with feelings of worth and the idea that the relationship should (or could) abruptly end for reasons outside their control.
 This undue focus on intimate relationships can be quite anxiety-inducing.

-The secondary component of this two-faceted relationship disorder is that although someone suffering from relationship OCD may fear the outcome of staying in a relationship where they may deem themselves unworthy, they fear the thought of being alone even more.
+The secondary component of this two-faceted relationship disorder is that although someone living with relationship OCD may fear the outcome of staying in a relationship where they may deem themselves unworthy, they fear the thought of being alone even more.
 People with ROCD often report having concurring and conflicting beliefs about relationships and develop an obsession as a result.

-While others without ROCD might experience relationship thoughts as fleeting concerns throughout the day, ROCD sufferers are consumed by them.
-Thankfully, being able to identify the symptoms and patterns that accompany ROCD can help to let qualified mental health providers know they are suffering from the stress and worry of this relationship-based form of obsessive-compulsive disorder With ROCD, relationship-centered symptoms take center stage, and they focus symptoms on the relationship, while other areas of life may be functional.
+While others without ROCD might experience relationship thoughts as fleeting concerns throughout the day, people with ROCD are consumed by them.
+Identifying the symptoms and patterns accompanying ROCD can help let qualified mental health providers know they are experiencing the stress and worry of this relationship-based form of obsessive-compulsive disorder.
+With ROCD, relationship-centered symptoms take center stage, and they focus symptoms on the relationship, while other areas of life may be functional.

-Ruminating thoughts on images, thoughts, and urges that all center on the relationship.
-These repetitive thoughts and actions surrounding the relationship can become debilitating to the person suffering from ROCD, as thoughts of the relationship have the potential to consume their lives.
+Ruminations on images, thoughts, and urges that all center on the relationship are the primary symptom of ROCD.
+These repetitive thoughts and actions surrounding the relationship can become debilitating to the person experiencing ROCD, as thoughts of the relationship can consume their lives.

-The RECATS scale is a three-part scale that involves the following three key components and can give ROCD a conceptual framework:
+The relationship catastrophizing scale (RECATS) is a self-administered, three-part scale that involves the following three key components and can give ROCD a conceptual framework: